Napa Valley Wine Academy Help Center logo

 All articles

-How To Become a Sommelier?Updated a month ago
+How To Become a Sommelier?Updated 5 months ago

 According to one definition, a sommelier is: ‘A waiter in a restaurant in charge of serving wine.’